flexcompute-readthedocs/flow360-helpcenter/docs/02.simulation-setup/03.flow-solver/03.physics/01.fluid/README.md

 *The Fluid model represents the primary medium for CFD simulations in Flow360.
 It integrates several components that together govern the fluid dynamics behavior, including the Navier-Stokes solver, turbulence modeling, transition effects, and initial conditions.
 The Fluid model is applied to volume entities within your simulation domain.*

-> **Note:** The Fluid model itself does not contain material property definitions such as viscosity, thermal conductivity, or gas constant.
+> **Note:** The Fluid model itself does not contain fluid parameters such as density and temperature.
 These properties are instead specified in the **[Operating Condition](../../../01.flow-conditions/01.operating-condition.md)** section of your simulation setup.
-This separation allows the same Fluid model configuration to be used with different fluid types or conditions.
+This separation allows the same Fluid model configuration to be used with different conditions.

 ## **Major Components**